Zelenskiy: Ukraine nuclear plant again neared catastrophe | Headlines

 - Ukraine

-Ukrainian President Volodymyr Zelenskiy said on Sunday that a new cutoff of power connecting the Zaporizhzhia nuclear power station to the national grid had placed the plant for a second time "a step away from a radiation catastrophe".
-Zelenskiy said new Russian shelling was responsible.
+Ukrainian President Volodymyr Zelenskiy said on Monday that a new cutoff of power connecting the Zaporizhzhia nuclear power station to the national grid had placed the plant for a second time "a step away from a radiation catastrophe".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)